jmgtan/redshift_microbatch/README.md

     - `DDB_TRACKER`: the name of the DynamoDB table.
     - `PENDING_BUCKET`: the bucket name where pending metadata would be stored.
     - `PENDING_PREFIX`: the folder where the pending metadata would be stored.
 Example: `path/to/folder/`.
+    - `MANIFEST_BUCKET`: the bucket name where manifest files would be stored.
+    - `MANIFEST_PREFIX`: the folder where manifest files would be stored.
+Example: `path/to/folder/`.
 - `next_loader.hander`
     - `DDB_TRACKER`: the name of the DynamoDB table.